-G. Major Modifications Completed 2023
+G. Major Modifications Completed 2024

-- A new inline Total Organic Carbon analyzer was installed. - Miscellaneous upgrades in the sedimentation basin room. - Replacement of components in the distribution system at the end of their useful life, including approximately 3400 linear feet of water piping.
+- Improvements to the rapid mix and emergency power systems - Replacement of components in the distribution system at the end of their useful life, including approximately 900 linear feet of water piping.

-H. Future Projects and Capital Improvements 2024
+H. Future Projects and Capital Improvements 2025

-- Improvements to source water intake, rapid mix system and emergency power system - Design and planning for a controls system upgrade - Additional replacement of distribution system components
+- Upgrades to filter flow control valve actuators - Water storage tank safety improvements - Design and planning for source water intake upgrade - Design and planning for a controls system upgrade - Additional replacement of distribution system components